Skip to main content

 • Site Security Tab: Allows users to** **lock down environments to only be accessible using a username/password, allowing for selective sharing of progress.

-• Expert Support: Pantheon offers a range of Account options that include the features required for mission critical sites, such as 24x7x365 emergency on-call, debugging assistance, and concierge pre-launch load testing for Diamond Elite sites.
+• Expert Support: Pantheon offers a range of Account options that include the features required for mission critical sites, such as 24x7x365 emergency support, debugging assistance, and concierge pre-launch load testing for Diamond Elite sites.

 • Role-base access control: Users can be automatically provisioned with adherence to** **the principle of least privilege.